Forecasting Self-Similar User Traffic Demand Using Transformers in LEO Satellite Networks: Transformer based forecasting solution

 \subsubsection{Informer}

 Informer predicts a sequence at one forward operation rather than step-by-step.
 For a given Query and Key pair with each having a dimension of $L$, the run-time complexity of forecasting is $\mathcal{O}(L \log L)$ \cite{zhou2021informer}.
-It is worth noting that the dimensions of Query and Key vectors depend on the length of the model dimension rather than the length of the input sequence.
+It is worth noting that the dimensions of the Query and Key matrices depend not only on the input sequence length but also on the model dimension.